-At the beginning of each Mini Camp and Term Camp session, campers sign up for four daily activities, selected from the twelve that Camp Alleghany offers.
+At the beginning of each Mini Camp and Term Camp session, campers sign up for four daily activities, selected from the fourteen that Camp Alleghany offers.
 By focusing on four activities, campers have the opportunity to master skills, accomplish real goals, and succeed in passing set progress levels.

 In addition to their four activities, campers have two periods of unstructured time daily during which they may attend Free Swim, play tennis or pick-up games/sports, write letters home, shower, relax, or simply play on tent row.
 Counselors supervise all activities, structured and unstructured.

 We also include a variety of programs in the Camp Alleghany experience that relate to age groups, service, friendly competitions, and leadership.
 See our Programs page for details.

 Singing is a big part of daily life at Camp Alleghany — whether a camper takes singing or not.
 But a camper can take singing in the form of the Alleghany Singers, who meet on the Snack Shack Porch, learning new songs and practicing old ones.
 They are taught special harmonies and melodies to camp tunes that others may not know, and that they can then pass on to the rest of camp.
 All levels of singing are welcome.
 The girls sing during our weekly, non-denominational church services, and perform a few favorite selections during the last campfire of each term.
 They also get the chance to sing over the loud speaker to the whole of camp at certain times during the term!
 Enjoy hearing some Camp Alleghany songs now by visiting our song player.
 Alleghany Singers perform at the final campfire of each term, performances that will be videotaped and available to parents after camp on the Parent Portal of your CampMinder account!

 In Archery, campers learn basic shooting skills and work through the American Archery Association progression levels.
 Instructors encourage individual achievement and the mastery of the sport, as well as the development of self control and discipline.
 Alleghany has a well-supervised archery range with highly trained counselors and the latest equipment for the campers’ use.

 Arts & Crafts